hammer65/jquery-_GET/README.md

  dynamically generate the javascript within a template/view file, or use AJAX.
 Using jQuery-_GET eliminates the need for messy server side code which generates some of your javascript or network intensive data retrieval via AJAX. jQuery-_GET pulls from the page URL or individual script tag URLs all of which can contain different data.
-As always care should be tabke as to what values are put in URLs but this is also true of dynamically produced Javascript and AJAX.
+As always care should be taken as to what values are put in URLs but this is also true of dynamically produced Javascript and AJAX.

  Any bug fixes or ideas for improvement are welcome.